kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 Another approach, proposed by the Colony team [in their 2018 whitepaper](https://uploads-ssl.webflow.com/61840fafb9a4c433c1470856/639b50406de5d97564644805_whitepaper.pdf), would be to distribute funds at an _exponentially decaying_ rate, such that funds are distributed according to a "half life."

-A one-year half-life would give out half the funds in the first year, a quarter in the second year, an eight in the third, and so on (assuming no new funds).
+A one-year half-life would give out half the funds in the first year, a quarter in the second year, an eighth in the third, and so on (assuming no new funds).
 Compared to the constant rate, this approach extends the life of the process indefinitely, at the cost of a decreasing funding rate.

 ### Process Tempo